This original blog post has been fully updated for 2021.

 A few days after you send the resume, call to follow up!

-This is a great way to stand out in the crowd because NO ONE ELSE IS CALLING.
+This is a great way to stand out because NO ONE ELSE IS CALLING.

 Step 9: Slay Your Internship Interview

-If you get three or four interviews, go to the one that you are least interested in FIRST to sharpen your interview skills.
+If you get three or four interviews, find the one you are least interested in FIRST to sharpen your interview skills.

 Call the day of the interview to confirm.
 It’s professional and a great way to stand out.